litepast/RYS-backend/README.md

 ### Initialize the genres and styles tables on the database

-Run the file */src/flask_api/genres_styles/insert_genres_database.py* in order to populatethe genres and styles tables on our rys database
+Run the file */src/flask_api/genres_styles/insert_genres_database.py* in order to populate the genres and styles tables on our rys database.

 ### Start the Flask Api
-Run the file *src/flask_api/app.py* to launch the FLask Api, this will server the api on development mode on localhost:5000, keep it up so the frontend can be served, you can obviously host it on a webserver if you want to!
+Run the file *src/flask_api/app.py* to launch the FLask Api, this will serve the api on development mode on localhost:5000, keep it up so the frontend can be served, you can obviously host it on a webserver if you want to!

 ### Set up the Dash Dashboard
-To create the data used by the dash dashboard run the file *src/create_csv_dash/update_csvs.py*, this will create csvs files used in the dashboard.
+* To create the data used by the dash dashboard run the file *src/create_csv_dash/update_csvs.py*, this will create csvs files used in the dashboard.
-Run the file *src/dash_dashboard/dash_index.py* to server the dash dashboatd, by default it will be hosted on localhost:8050 I also created a file to check if there has been any change in the database in the last 10 minutes, if so, it will update the csvs files, this file is *src/create_csv_dash
+* Run the file *src/dash_dashboard/dash_index.py* to server the dash dashboard, by default it will be hosted on localhost:8050
+* I also created a file to check if there has been any change in the database in the last 10 minutes, if so, it will update the csvs files, this file is *src/create_csv_dash
 /update_data_for_dash_win_job.py*, run it if you want the csvs to be updated as needed.

 ### Create CSV files for Tableau Dashboard (Optional)
-I created a [tableau dashboard for my ratings too](https://public.tableau.com/views/MySpotifyRatingDashboard/MyRYSRatingsStats?:language=es-ES&:display_count=n&:origin=viz_share_link). pretty much the same as the dash dahboard as en exercise in comparing both tools :), I created the csvs used in the tableau data model by running the file *rc/create_csv_tableau/update_csvs_for_tableau.py*
+I created a [tableau dashboard for my ratings too](https://public.tableau.com/views/MySpotifyRatingDashboard/MyRYSRatingsStats?:language=es-ES&:display_count=n&:origin=viz_share_link), pretty much the same as the dash dahboard as an exercise in comparing both tools :), I created the csvs used in the tableau data model by running the file *rc/create_csv_tableau/update_csvs_for_tableau.py*

 ## Credits